trinidj/phrolova-project-v2/data/resonators/rover/havoc/talents.md

 ### Bleak Crescendo

 While in the Dark Surge state, Basic Attack recovers 1 Resonance Energy when it hits a target, and this effect can be triggered once per second.

----

-## Intro Skill: Instant of Annihilation

-Attack the target, dealing Havoc DMG.

----

-## Outro Skill: Soundweaver

-Summons a Havoc Field to attack a target, dealing 143.3% Havoc DMG to targets within range every 2s for 6s.